Pingumaniac/Verification_of_Exocompilation/README.md

 ## What I have done?

 1. I have used Exocompiler to compile Exo functions embedded in Python into C (most of the functions from the GitHub repository of Exo language).
-2. Next, I have encoded the original and transformed programs in Python.
+2. Next, I have encoded the original Python and transformed C functions in Python.
+3. Then, I have encoded them again in SMT.
-3. Then, I have used an SMT solver to prove that the original and transformed programs are equivalent.
+4. Finally, I have used an SMT solver to prove that the original and transformed programs are equivalent.

 ## What is Exo programming language?